A Framework for Customer Experience Improvement Programs

 - Are executives participating and is performance relative to CX an aspect of how they are evaluated?

 CX data provided through surveys needs to be assessed, of course.
 Additional insights come from other parts of the organization and additional insight is extracted when customer satisfaction data is combined with data from operations.
 For example, is there a relationship between satisfaction and the number of outbound marketing calls or emails received?
-Do customers who are forced to call for a particular type of issue tend to have a low NPS even though they rated their experience with the contact centre highly?
+Do customers who are forced to call for a particular type of issue tend to have a low satisfaction scores even though they rated their experience with the contact centre highly?

 Data sets need to be linked, accessible, and clean.